EDITION 10 about OBOO,

 assign -- like reviewing OBOO.
 You can email the Supervisors via the link on

 And you can see County Supervisor Judd's discussion at her page on Facebook

 You can email the P&Z Commissioners appointed by Supervisor Call:

 and the Commissioners appointed by Supervisor Judd:

-You can also email County employees, who actually do tend to read their emails: Building Official Izzo at email@example.com , Izzo's boss Interim Planning Director Jerry Stabley (the Department's point man for boosting all Building Code fees) at firstname.lastname@example.org
+You can also email County employees, who actually do tend to read their emails: Building Official Izzo at email@example.com , his supervisor the Planning Director (position now vacant, being occupied by the County Administrator), and County

-Administrator Ed Gilligan (whose job is to be a liaison between the Supervisors and the County's employed staff) at email@example.com .
+Administrator Ed Gilligan (whose job is to supervise the County's employed staff) at firstname.lastname@example.org .